Urban Edge Properties (UE) Bundle

 Founding team members

-UE was established through a spin-off from Vornado Realty Trust (VNO).
-The initial leadership team largely transitioned from VNO, tasked with managing the spun-off portfolio.
-Jeffrey S. Olson served as the initial Chairman and CEO.
+Urban Edge Properties was created through a tax-free spin-off from Vornado Realty Trust (NYSE: VNO).
+The initial leadership team largely transitioned from Vornado, bringing deep institutional knowledge of the portfolio.
+The initial Chairman and CEO was Jeffrey S. Olson.

 Initial capital/funding

-The company was formed via a tax-free spin-off, receiving an initial portfolio of 83 properties, primarily shopping centers, malls, and warehouse assets, along with associated debt transferred from Vornado.
-No traditional external funding round occurred at inception; its capital structure was derived from the Vornado separation.
+The company did not raise capital through a traditional funding round.
+Instead, it received an initial portfolio of 83 properties, which included shopping centers, malls, and warehouse assets, along with the associated debt transferred from Vornado.
+The capital structure was essentially inherited from the Vornado separation.

 Urban Edge Properties (UE) Evolution Milestones